Taoiseach and NI Secretary lay wreaths in Enniskillen on Remembrance Sunday

 His attendance also marked the 25th anniversary of an IRA bombing at the memorial in 1987.

-Eleven people who had gathered to pay their respects to the war dead were killed and dozens more were injured in the no-warning blast on November 8 1987, just minutes before Remembrance Sunday was due to start.
+Eleven people who had gathered to pay their respects to the war dead were killed and dozens were injured in the no-warning blast on November 8 1987, minutes before the Remembrance Sunday ceremony was due to start.

-A 12th victim of the bombing died 13 years later having never woken from a coma.
+A 12th victim of the Poppy Day bombing died 13 years later having never woken from a coma.

+Mr Heaton-Harris said: “It is an honour to be here in Enniskillen.
+We’re here to remember the fallen from World Wars one and two, from the various battles and conflicts that we’ve had, and to remember the Poppy Day bomb as well and all the families that suffered.

+“It was a lovely service and amazing to see so many people turn out in slightly inclement weather and just good to see the community come together.”